Uchana

 Uchana is a developing town and a municipal committee, near city of Jind in Jind district in the Indian state of Haryana.

 Education

 Uchana has many government and private schools up to senior secondary level (both English and Hindi medium) and four colleges.
 Ch.
-Birender Singh, Cabinet Minister in Government of India founded a college named Rajiv Gandhi Mahavidyalaya affiliated to Kurukshetra University and a Nursing college at the outskirts of town (on NH 352, near village Baroda).
+Birender Singh, former cabinet Minister in Government of India founded a college named Rajiv Gandhi Mahavidyalaya affiliated to Kurukshetra University and a Nursing college at the outskirts of town (on NH 352, near village Baroda).